fabian-born/fabian-born.github.io/_posts/2025-06-01-FSxN-MultiProtocol.md

 ```

 2. Enable SPN for NFS interface

 ```
 kerberos interface enable -vserver filestore -lif nfs_smb_management_1 -spn nfs/filestore.ad.epicshit.io@AD.EPICSHIT.IO -admin-username fboadm
 ```

-**important** This is the DNS name that will be used to mount the share later.
+**Important** This is the DNS name that will be used to mount the share later.
 This name must point to the IP address of the nfs_smb_management_1 interface
 example:

 ```
 net int show -vserver filestore
   (network interface show)